D4N-W4TS0N/Market-State-Sentiment-Lead-Lag-Analysis/README.md

 State 3 is is early recovery/expansion - strong labour market, steep upward curve, calming volatility, disinflationary, evidently prevalent in 2002-3, 2010, 2024-25.

 Some concerns with the models output - 2024/2025 measured as crisis when it was not.
-State 3 does not distinguis genuine growth from post-crisis stabilisation.
+State 3 does not distinguish genuine growth from post-crisis stabilisation.
 May signal the need for credit spreads as a variable.